YOUR ULTIMATE WEDDING PLANNING TIMELINE!

 Congratulations!
 The love of your life has decided to knee down and ask………and you said ¡YES!.
 Now as many things we do for the first time, you find yourselves opening the gate of an immense field and do not know in what direction to go, or know the basics, but there is a lot to it.

-Step two, Start planning your Wedding!
-So much time for our Wedding day, so many things to do………maybe there is no so much time, but do not panic.
+Step two, Start planning your Wedding! you are so ahead in time for yiour Wedding day, but with so many things to do………maybe there is no so much time, but do not panic.
 We are Professional Wedding Photographers in Mallorca and have experienced a lot of Weddings and when there is good planning ahead of time, you really notice it and you see how the Bride and Groom enjoy every single moment of their Best Day in their Life.

 There are invitations to send, menus to taste, seat planning to decide, decorations to pick, and a whole lot more before you throw your celebration and officially tie the knot.